-Co-op is committed to working with its suppliers to use sustainably sourced palm oil and derivatives within their private brand product ranges.
+Co-op is committed to working with its suppliers to use sustainably sourced palm oil and derivatives within their own brand product ranges.

 To help measure their performance against this commitment, Co-op worked with supplier engagement experts S4RB to undertake an extensive data collection campaign to understand which products supplied to them contain palm oil, palm kernel oil as well as other derivates and soy.

-Co-op are now working towards having 100% segregated palm oil in all of their food products and non-food by 2020, while reducing their reliance on RSPO credits and Mass Balance where appropriate.
+Co-op is now working towards having 100% segregated palm oil in all of its food products and non-food by 2020, while reducing its reliance on RSPO credits and Mass Balance where appropriate.

 S4RB worked closely with the Co-op team to consult and implement an effective and easy to use data collection tool for suppliers, to replace the previous approach of email and spreadsheets.
 This made it easier for suppliers to submit accurate information and easier for Co-op to report automatically on the information provided as well as track the completion process.